Cannabis Regulations by State

 Find more information here: https://cannabesecure.com/how-to-open-a-dispensary-in-illinois/

 Despite not allowing smokable cannabis in Louisiana, medical consumption through non-smoking techniques is allowed.
 Consumers are allowed a 30-day supply.
 Louisiana has allowed one state-licensed supply source, which has ten different dispensary locations.
-Getting your medical marijuana card is very difficult.
+Getting your medical marijuana card there is very difficult.

 Find more information here: https://norml.org/laws/item/louisiana-penalties-2